0xMoonrise/dotfiles/README.md

 # .config
 This is my dot files

-### Some task that I might me config
+### Some tasks that I might need to configure
-Change the network interface:
+Change the network interface name:
 ```bash
 sudo nano /etc/udev/rules.d/10-network.rules
 ```